Mohnyin Thado: Chinese incursions (1412–1415)

 Map representing Ming Chinese claims as of 1409, which included Mohnyin and large swaths of present-day northern and eastern Myanmar.
 The Ming court demanded Ava to leave Mohnyin, Bhamo and Kale in 1406, and when Ava failed to comply, began planning for war in 1409.

-Thado's main assignment was to serve as Ava's defense in the north.
+Thado's main assignment was to serve as Ava's defence in the north.
 From the outset, he faced two problems: China, and the restive frontier province itself.
 Consisted of 19 maings (districts), Mohnyin was historically the most powerful of the Shan states that ringed the entire northern-to-eastern arc of the Ava Kingdom.
 At times, it even controlled other Shan states including Mogaung and Kale (Kalay), and had periodically raided the lowland states (Ava and its predecessors Sagaing and Pinya) since the 1350s.
 It was only in 1406 that the powerful state fell under Ava's control.
 While keeping order in Mohnyin was a challenge in its own right, a more immediate, pressing problem for Ava was China.
 Claiming that the Shan states which Ava took over in 1405–1406 were its tributaries, the Ming court had demanded Ava to end its "aggression" in the Shan states since 1406, and had considered military action against Ava since 1409.
 It had also sided with Hanthawaddy, recognizing the Mon-speaking kingdom as its tributary.

 Yet Ava did not fully appreciate the extent of the worsening situation.
 Aside from posting Thado at Mohnyin, the Ava court continued to prioritize the ongoing war effort against Hanthawaddy in the south, sending down conscripts from Chinese border states like Onbaung and Nyaungshwe as late as 1410–1412.
 It turned out that Thado's regiment at Mohnyin was not enough to defend other northern and eastern districts.
-When the Chinese vassal Hsenwi invaded northeastern districts of Ava in 1412, Thado and other northern sawbwas had to hunker down until Minye Kyawswa arrived from the Arakan theater with an army.
+When the Chinese vassal Hsenwi invaded northeastern districts of Ava in 1412, Thado and other northern sawbwas had to hunker down until Minye Kyawswa arrived from the Arakan theatre with an army.
 Thado's Mohnyin regiment was part of Minye Kyawswa's 7000-strong army that stopped the Hsenwi army at Wetwin (present-day Pyin Oo Lwin).
 Minye Kyawswa, Prince Min Nyo and Gov. Thado fought the top Hsenwi commanders—the sawbwa of Hsenwi, alongside his son and son-in-law—on their respective war elephants, and Hsenwi forces retreated after their sawbwa was killed in combat.
 The Ava army went on to lay siege to Hsenwi for the next five months, and after the rainy season, c.
 November 1412 defeated a Chinese relief force (20,000 men and 2000 cavalry) outside Hsenwi.
 According to the historian G.E.
 Harvey, Thado was one of Minye Kyawswa's "best captains".